dainst/idai-field/desktop/src/manual/manual.en.md

 Via the context menu or by double-clicking on an entry in the category list, the category editor can be opened, in which the properties of the category can be edited:

-* *Category label*: The display label of the category, which will be shown in all areas of the application.
+* *Label*: The display label of the category, which will be shown in all areas of the application.
 You can enter labels for different languages.
 * *Color*: The color of the category icon as well as the geometries displayed for resources of this category on the map.
 * *QR codes*: Enables the use of QR codes for resources of this category (see section *QR codes*).
 * *Identifier prefix*: Optionally enter here a text with which the identifier of resources of this category should always start.
 Please note that already existing identifiers will not be adjusted automatically.